ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/README.md

 - Lack of clear separation between types of queries (e.g., mathematical vs. conceptual vs. coding).
 - No explicit routing mechanism to decide which “expert” logic should handle a query.

-These limitations motivate the need for a system that can intelligently route user queries to specialized agents.
+These limitations motivate a system that explicitly routes queries to specialists, preserves grounding via retrieval/OCR, and enforces output schemas and rubrics.

 ### 2.3.
 Objectives